-With care and resources tailored to the needs of these patients, we provide an inclusive environment where sexual orientation and sexual health can be openly and comfortably discussed with providers.
-These are key factors in the treatment decision-making process; our healthcare team works to understand what is important to patients and respects these priorities when suggesting treatment options.
+We tailor care and resources to the needs of these patients.
+This allows us to provide an inclusive environment where patients can openly and comfortably discuss their sexual orientation and sexual health with their care team.
+These are key factors in the treatment decision-making process.
+Our healthcare team works to understand what is important to patients.
+They respect these priorities when suggesting treatment options.

 Trust Leads to Better Care

-For gay and bisexual men, talking about sexual health and habits, even with a healthcare provider, can be difficult.
-We aim to create a supportive environment for all men, regardless of sexual orientation, where patients can feel comfortable speaking about their sexual and urologic health.
+For gay and bisexual men, talking about sexual health and habits, even with a clinician, can be difficult.
+We aim to create a supportive environment for all men, regardless of sexual orientation.
+We want patients to feel comfortable speaking about their sexual and urologic health.

-Our providers foster relationships with patients that are grounded in trust.
-This allows us to develop care plans tailored to the specific needs and treatment goals of each patient.
+Our clinicians build relationships with patients that are grounded in trust.
+We create care plans tailored to each patient’s needs and treatment goals.
 We aim to help patients lead happier, healthier lives under the highest standards of medical care.

 About Channa Amarasekera, MD

 Dr. Amarasekera is a pioneer in the research of health outcomes in urology for men who have sex with men.
 He has developed a framework for how to optimize treatment for prostate cancer among this patient population.

 His current research interests focus on identifying and addressing urologic healthcare disparities faced by members of sexual minorities.
 To complement his clinical and research work in this field, Dr. Amarasekera is committed to educating clinicians, residents and medical students on culturally appropriate care for patients from sexual minorities.

 Dr. Amarasekera earned his medical degree from Harvard Medical School.
 He completed residency training in urology at Northwestern University Feinberg School of Medicine, and a fellowship in sexual medicine and reconstructive urology at Rush University Medical Center.